Urban Terrorists

 Original drawing for the “Fast Food” portfolio, The New Yorker, February 23, 1976.
 Pencil and colored pencil on paper, 13 ¾ x 20 7/8 in.
 The Art Institute of Chicago; Gift of The Saul Steinberg Foundation

 <em>Bank Street (Three Banks)</em>, 1975.
 Ink, pencil, colored pencil, crayon, watercolor, gouache, and rubber stamps on paper, 18 7/8 x 24 ½ in.
-Centre Pompidou, Paris; Gift of The Saul Steinberg Foundation.
+Centre Pompidou, Musée national d’art moderne/CCI, París; Gift of The Saul Steinberg Foundation to the American Friends of the Centre Pompidou (2017), gifted to the Centre Pompidou (2022).

 <em>Joggers</em>, 1978.
 Pencil and colored pencil on paper, 15 x 20 in.
 Private collection.